 However, a few young artists came to Paris at that time to learn how to paint and to pursue their career in the capital.
-Monet, Renoir, Sisley and Bazille met in one of the art classes and soon realized they were sharing the same progressive ideas about painting – they wanted to paint outside (instead in the studio) and were interested in the subjects such as nature, landscapes and real contemporary life.
+Monet, Renoir, Sisley and Bazille met in one of the art classes and soon realised they were sharing the same progressive ideas about painting – they wanted to paint outside (instead in the studio) and were interested in the subjects such as nature, landscapes and real contemporary life.
 They wanted to capture the moment by painting fast and mixing paint on the canvas to show the real light and colours.
 The result was vivid paintings with vibrant colours documenting the life of the second half of the 19th century, Paris and its citizens.

 Painters started to gather and live in Montmartre, the rural area outside the city walls where the rent was cheaper.
 Soon, its cabarets, bars and restaurants were filled with artists having deep discussions about the future of art and painting.
 Streets of Montmartre became home to many bohemian characters, dreaming of making a new masterpiece which will make them famous.

 I took a walk around Montmartre and Musée d’Orsay with Dario from the Babylon Tours, who showed me some of the places where Impressionists gathered, lived and worked together.
 Even today, you can sense a bit of that rural feeling area had in the second half of the 19th century with its small streets and colourful houses often having a restaurant or a shop in the ground floor.